bradleyharden/nmrpeaklists/docs/source/tutorial.rst

 Sorting
 -------

-To facilitate sorting the peaks by their assignments, Spin objects may be compared to each other with the comparison operators (<, <=, > and >=).
+To facilitate sorting a :class:`~peaklist.PeakList` by its :class:`~.peaklist.Peak` assignments, :class:`~.peaklist.Spin` objects may be compared to each other with the comparison operators (<, <=, > and >=).
 These comparisons are only influenced by the assignment data, not by any other attributes of the spins.
 The default sorting order is by residue number, then sidechain position and finally atom name.
 Unassigned spins are always sorted last.

 .. code-block:: python